Fulgide: Derivatives

 Various other carbonyl structures have been studied, in addition to the original succinic anhydride.
 The goals includ controlling various chemical properties, photochemical properties, and embedding of this structural motif in more complex molecules.

 Fulgimide

 Fulgimide is an analog that has succinimide instead of succinic anhydride.
-It has nearl the same photochromic properties, but the imide is substantially more stable than the carboxylic acid anhydride towards hydrolysis.
+It has nearly the same photochromic properties, but the imide is substantially more stable than the carboxylic acid anhydride towards hydrolysis.
 It also involves a less-complicated synthetic process for attaching substituents onto the structural core.
 The nitrogen atom provides a point of attachment for chains that can be cross-linked to form polymers.

 Fulgenolide

 Fulgenolide is a lactone analog: one of the two succinic anhydride carbonyl groups is replaced by an alkyl link.
 Fulgenolides have a larger quantum yield than other fulgide derivative and has a λmax of the C form in near IR-region.

 Fulgenate

 Fulgenate is a diester analog.
 However, fulgenates do not have photochromic characteristics.